k-wall/alignment-reporter-plugin/README.md

 This plugin tests a project's dependencies for 'alignment' and produces a simple text based report with the result.

 Alignment is judged on whether a dependency's version matches an `alignmentPattern` which is expressed as a  regular expression.
 Dependencies which match the regular expression are consider aligned, those which don't are unaligned.
-In additional the report distingishes between transitive and direct dependencies of the project.
+In additional the report distinguishes between transitive and direct dependencies of the project.

 This might be useful for organisations making use of https://github.com/release-engineering/pom-manipulation-ext to rewrite dependency versions.

+If `failOnUnalignedDependencies` is set `true`, the existence of unaligned dependencies will cause the build to fail.

+The `scope` provides the filter by when resolving the dependency tree, or null to include dependencies from all scopes.

 Example usage: